Xurmayo/assignment4-restaurant-api/README.md

 ## Project Description
 This project is a RESTful Restaurant API built with Node.js, Express, and MongoDB.
-It follows the MVC (Model–View–Controller) architecture and implements authentication, authorization, and Role-Based Access Control (RBAC) using JWT and bcrypt.

-The API allows managing restaurant menu categories and menu items with secure access rules.
+It follows the MVC (Model–View–Controller) architecture and implements authentication, authorization, and Role-Based Access Control (RBAC) using JWT and bcrypt.The API allows managing restaurant menu categories and menu items with secure access rules.

 ---